ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

 * Rename our `pallet-assets` to `pallet-assets-manager`

-* Create function for determining which instance of pallet-assets an asset belongs to

 * Add routes for both instances to existing functions
+  * Use first 8 bytes of the asest ID to route the asset

 * Implement `MutateHold` on-top of pallet-assets via pallet-assets-manager

 * Use a call filter to block calls into the individual instances of pallet-assets

+* Provide assets-manager as the XCM Asset Transactor

 ## Migrate Hard-Coded Assets